-Liquids Pipelines earnings/(loss) were impacted by the following adjusting items:
+Additional details on items impacting Liquids Pipelines earnings/(loss) include:

-- Canadian Mainline loss for each period reflected changes in unrealized fair value losses on derivative financial instruments used to risk manage exposures inherent within the CTS, namely foreign exchange, power cost variability and allowance oil commodity prices. - Canadian Mainline loss for the first quarter of 2015 included depreciation and interest expenses charged to Line 9B while it is idled and undergoing a reversal as part of the Company's Eastern Access initiative. - Regional Oil Sands System earnings for the first quarter of 2015 included insurance recoveries associated with the Line 37 crude oil release, which occurred in June 2013. - Feeder Pipelines and Other loss for the first quarter of 2015 included certain business development costs related to Northern Gateway that are anticipated to be recovered over the life of the project.
+- Canadian Mainline earnings/(loss) for each period reflected changes in unrealized fair value gains and losses on derivative financial instruments used to risk manage exposures inherent within the CTS, namely foreign exchange, power cost variability and allowance oil commodity prices. - Canadian Mainline earnings/(loss) for each period included depreciation and interest expenses charged to Line 9B while it is idled and undergoing a reversal as part of the Company's Eastern Access initiative. - Regional Oil Sands System earnings for 2015 and 2014 included charges, as well as related insurance recoveries, associated with the Line 37 crude oil release, which occurred in June 2013. - Earnings/(loss) for Canadian Mainline, Regional Oil Sands System and Feeder Pipelines and Other included the impact of a corporate tax rate change in the province of Alberta on opening deferred income tax balances. - Feeder Pipelines and Other loss for 2015 included certain business development costs related to Northern Gateway that are anticipated to be recovered over the life of the project.